 We are on the 4th floor of a partially built building but the room has hot water and wifi.
 The room is airy and we are watching lightening and listening to thunderclaps.
 The owner did a little dance, at the thought of rain.

-There is a odd custom in South America.
+There is an odd custom in South America.
 You don’t put the paper in the loo.
 There is a bin beside, and it goes in there.
 I first came upon this practice in Russia, 54 years ago.
-Things change slowly.

 Poki has a safe parking spot inside the gated yard.
 We’ll dine in her tonight.